wp-plugins/nextgen-facebook/readme.txt

 NGFB Open Graph+ Pro is [licensed for a Single Website](http://surniaulula.com/wp-content/plugins/nextgen-facebook/license/pro.txt), and each purchase is assigned a unique Transaction ID.
 You must purchase a new license for each additional website using the NGFB Open Graph+ Pro plugin.
 [Contact me by email](mailto:jsm@surniaulula.com) for volume discounts (in multiples of 5 licenses).

-= Q. What do the SEO and Open Graph meta tags look like? =
+= Q. What do the NGFB Open Graph+ meta tags look like? =

-**A.** SEO and [Open Graph](http://ogp.me/) meta property tags are added to the `<head>` section of webpages.
+**A.** When active, NGFB Open Graph+ adds Search Engine Optimization (SEO), [Open Graph](http://ogp.me/), and [Twitter Card](https://dev.twitter.com/docs/cards) meta tags to the `<head>` section of all webpages.
 Here's an example from a gallery Page on [Underwater Focus](http://underwaterfocus.com/) of [underwater images from Bonaire, Netherland Antilles](http://underwaterfocus.com/photographs/locations/oceans-and-islands/atlantic/caribbean/netherlands-antilles/bonaire/).
-Compare these tags with those of any other Open Graph or SEO plugin to see just how much more NGFB Open Graph+ offers.
+Compare these tags with those of any other Open Graph or SEO plugin (often just a few lines) to see just how much more NGFB Open Graph+ offers.

 `
 <!-- NGFB Open Graph+ Pro meta tags BEGIN -->